Austin Montego: Design and development

-An estate variant, with larger luggage capacity than its competitors, two additional rear-facing child seats and self-levelling suspension, also styled by Roy Axe, followed shortly and received instant acclaim, winning the company a Design Council award.
+An estate variant, with larger luggage capacity than its competitors, two additional rear-facing child seats and self-levelling suspension, also styled by Roy Axe, followed shortly, winning the company a Design Council award.

 There were plans to rename it the Rover 400 series for the late 1988 model year facelift, while also flattening side panels to give it the same family look as the Rover 800.
 Pre–production cars in Warwickshire were seen bearing "ROVER" badges, and badged as 413i, 416i, 420 and 420i.
 Due to costs, the facelift did not fully materialise, and the unrelated 400 series launched in April 1990.